openxla/stablehlo/docs/spec_draft.md

 ### Semantics

 Performs element-wise product of two tensors `lhs` and `rhs` and produces a `result` tensor.
-For integer element types, if the element-wise product has an unsigned/signed overflow, the result is implementation-defined and one of the following:
+For integer type, if the element-wise product has an unsigned/signed overflow, the result is implementation-defined and one of the
+following:

   * mathematical result modulo $2^n$, where n is the bit width of the result, for unsigned overflow.
 For signed integer overflow, wraps the result around